arkopaldutt/GML_Glauber_Dynamics/README.md

 # GML_Glauber_Dynamics.jl

-``GML_Glauber_Dynamics`` is a julia package for learning graphical models from time correlated sampled generated through Gibbs sampling (aka Glauber dynamics).
+``GML_Glauber_Dynamics`` is a julia package for learning graphical models from time correlated samples generated through Gibbs sampling (aka Glauber dynamics).
 It is built on top of the julia package ``GraphicalModelLearning.jl`` ([see package here](https://github.com/lanl-ansi/GraphicalModelLearning.jl)).

 ## Installation